 Board staff have access to the translation facilities provided through "Language Line".
 This is a telephone system, which can be accessed by staff who encounter members of the public whose first language is not English.
-All staff have received training in the use of language line.
-Staff visiting properties are issued with guides to the translation services that are available
+All staff have in the past received training in the use of language line although it is recognised that regular refresher training is required.
+Staff visiting properties have access to guides to the translation services that are available.